 KUNSTMATRIX is the developer for both the 3D gallery space and the augmented reality and is based in Berlin, Germany.
 We suspect this technology will become more streamlined and fine-tuned over time and in a couple of years we will simple take it for granted.
 For now though, it is kind of exciting to be on the developmental edge of its implementation.

 Never Miss the Good bits!
-Sign Up Now for “A Brush with Life” the curated editorial Terrill Welch Gallery newsletter published every second Friday.
+Sign Up Now for the curated editorial Terrill Welch newsletter HERE published on the 1st Friday of every month.

 ONLINE GALLERIES include –